-- Since the extant planning permission was granted, 42, 44 and 46 Thomas Street (including 41, 43 and 45 Back Turner Street) have been listed. - The documents provided disagree strongly with listing in 2018; whilst they didn't oppose the 2016 scheme that was granted planning permission.
-These buildings have historic and architectural merit and are important as contributors to Manchester's pre-eminence as the world's first industrial city, providing unique contextual evidence of the origins of industry in Manchester based on domestic scale manufacturing.
-They are architecturally important for their local distinctiveness as urban workshop dwellings and for their rarity as surviving examples of this type of building in Manchester, and including singledepth examples on Back Turner Street.
-The buildings were very recently listed, despite the existing planning permission;

-- The proposed works would adversely affect the character and special architectural and historic interest of the listed building and would cause substantial harm contrary to paragraph 195/196 the NPPF 2019; - In line with Sections 16(2) and 66(1) of the Planning (Listed Buildings and - Conservation Areas) Act 1990, in assessing the proposals, special regard should be given to the desirability of preserving the listed building, its setting and any of its features of special architectural or historic interest.
+The documents provided disagree strongly with listing in 2018;

+- Whilst they didn't oppose the 2016 scheme that was granted planning permission their view is that these buildings have historic and architectural merit and are important as contributors to Manchester's pre-eminence as the world's first industrial city, providing unique contextual evidence of the origins of industry in Manchester based on domestic scale manufacturing.
+They are architecturally important for their local distinctiveness as urban workshop dwellings and for their rarity as surviving examples of this type of building in Manchester and including single-depth examples on Back Turner Street.
+The building group retains considerable historic interest, despite being subject to extensive alterations in fabric and plan form. - The proposed works would result in total loss of the significance and as a result substantial harm to a designated heritage asset.
+They do not believe that there is an exceptional case with a clear and convincing justification (paragraph 194 of the NPPF) or that the tests within paragraph 195 have been met. - In line with Sections 16(2) and 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990, in assessing the proposals, special regard should be given to the desirability of preserving the listed building, its setting and any of its features of special architectural or historic interest.

+Greater Manchester Archaeology Unit (GMAAS) -Are satisfied that a full record of 42, 44 and 46 Thomas Street, including their cellars, has been generated (Discharge of condition application ref no CDN/20/0379) and is not seeking any further archaeological requirements in advance of demolition.

-As a result consent should not be given in this instance.
-Greater Manchester Ecology Unit - Have no objections subject to a condition relating to the provision of nesting boxes and a requirement for further survey work in relation to bats should the demolition be delayed beyond April 2021 Greater Manchester Archaeology Unit (GMAAS) - Have recommended that prior to any commencement of any demolition or soft-strip a suitably qualified and experienced archaeological contractor is appointed and commissioned to undertake a HE level 4 archaeological building survey followed by an intra soft-strip/ demolition watching brief in line with an agreed Written Scheme of Investigation (WSI).
+Greater Manchester Ecology Unit (GMEU)- Have no objections subject to a condition relating to the provision of nesting boxes and a requirement for further survey work in relation to bats should the demolition be delayed beyond April 2023.